Simon Poidevin: 1983 Australia rugby union tour of Italy and France

 Poidevin was a member of the Wallabies for the 1983 Australia rugby union tour of Italy and France.
-Australia won their opening tour game against Italy B in L'Aquila 26–0, before travelling to Padova for the first Test on tour against Italy, won 29–7.
+Australia won their opening tour game against Italy B in L'Aquila 26–0, before travelling to Padua for the first Test on tour against Italy, won 29–7.

 Australia won its first provincial game on the French leg of a tour, a 19–16 victory over a French selection XV in Strasbourg.
 However, Poidevin would later describe it as 'the most vicious game I've ever been part of.'
 The Wallabies drew the next game against French Police at Le Creusot, and then defeated another French selection side 27–7 at Grenoble.
 However, after remaining undefeated up until this point of the tour, Australia then lost two matches – a 15–9 defeat to a French Selection XV at Perpignan and a 36–6 loss to a French Selection XV at Agen.

 Australia drew its first Test against France at Clermont-Ferrand 15–15.
 In For Love Not Money, Poidevin remembered that:

 The first Test at Clermont-Ferrand produced a tremendously gutsy performance by Australia.
 We were literally so short on lineout jumpers that it was decided I should jump at number two in the lineouts against Lorieux.
 Well at the first lineout he had one look across at me and simply laughed.
 I had no hope of matching him, so I just tried knocking him sideways out of every lineout.

 The team put up a determined effort in a Test which never rose to any heights.
 It was tight, unattractive and closely fought, and at the finish we managed a very satisfying 15-all draw.